maragkakislab/samql/README.md

-  --where WHERE          SQL clause to match records --count, -c            print only the count of matching records --sam, -S              interpret input as SAM, otherwise BAM --parr PARR, -p PARR   Number of cores for parallelization --obam, -b             Output BAM
+  --where WHERE          SQL clause to match records --count, -c            print only the count of matching records --sam, -S              interpret input as SAM, otherwise BAM --parr PARR, -p PARR   Number of cores for parallelization.
+Uses all available, if not provided.
-  --oparr OPARR, -t OPARR
+  --obam, -b             Output BAM
-                         Number of cores for output compression parallelization --help, -h             display this help and exit --version              display version and exit
+  --help, -h             display this help and exit --version              display version and exit
 ```